sisby-folk/surveyor/README.md

 <details>
 <summary>Click to show the map mod guide</summary>

-Quick reminder that surveyor **replaces your existing world scanning logic**<br/>
+Quick reminder that surveyor should **replace your existing world scanning logic**<br/>
-You should never need to look at the currently loaded chunks - if you do, let us know and we'll see if surveyor can be extended!
+You should never need to look at the currently loaded chunks - Otherwise, let us know and we'll try extend surveyor!

 #### Initial Setup